facebook/watchman/docs/file-query.md

 it behaves identically to `match` except that the match is performed ignoring case.

+Starting in version 2.9.9, on OS X systems where the watched root is a case insensitive filesystem (this is the common case for OS X), `match` is equivalent to `imatch`.

 #### pcre and ipcre

 The `pcre` expression performs a Perl Compatible Regular Expression match